-The recovered audio on pin 9 of IC330 is passed through a frequency compensation network and a third order elliptic active filter (IC210) to give the required response.
+The recovered audio on pin 7 of IC350 is processed by IC390 and passed through a frequency compensation network and a third order elliptic active filter (IC210) to give the required response.
 Linking (PL220 & PL210) is available to give either a flat or de-emphasised audio response, with de-emphasis giving a 6dB/octave roll off.
 The output of IC210 is split to provide separate paths for the speaker and line outputs.
-The "Audio 1", Audio 2" and "Speech" lines allow access to the receiver's audio path for external signalling purposes (refer to Section 3.5).
+The "Audio 1", "Audio 2" and "Speech" lines allow access to the receiver's audio path for external signalling purposes (refer to Section 3.5).